Luosipeng/TimeSeriesPowerFlow.jl/docs/src/modules/overview.md

 ## Conclusion

-The HyDistFlow framework provides a comprehensive and efficient solution for modeling, simulating, and optimizing modern power systems.
+The TimeSeriesPowerFlow framework provides a comprehensive and efficient solution for modeling, simulating, and optimizing modern power systems.
 By combining Julia's high-performance characteristics with advanced power system analysis algorithms, the framework can handle a wide range of challenges from traditional AC systems to complex hybrid AC/DC systems.
-Whether for basic research, education, or engineering applications, HyDistFlow provides powerful and flexible tools to meet the needs of power system analysis.
+Whether for basic research, education, or engineering applications, TimeSeriesPowerFlow provides powerful and flexible tools to meet the needs of power system analysis.